pmahnke/mahnke-cocktails/recipe/angel_face.md

 youtube: "2nHl1pBETt8"
 description: "A classic, spirit-forward cocktail from the Prohibition era that perfectly balances gin, apple brandy, and apricot liqueur."
 excerpt: |
-  Adapted from a recipe in Harry Craddock</a>'s 1930 <i>The Savoy Cocktail Book</i> which stipulates "Shake well and strain into cocktail glass," rather than to stir as modern convention dictates.
+  Adapted from a recipe in Harry Craddock's 1930 <i>The Savoy Cocktail Book</i> which stipulates "Shake well and strain into cocktail glass," rather than to stir as modern convention dictates.
 ---

 ### Ingredients